Study abroad in ERASMUS programme and partner countries

 The Erasmus programme was set up by the European Commission in 1987 to promote the mobility of students and lecturers in Europe, and remains a great success.
 The programme was named after the philosopher, theologian and humanist Erasmus of Rotterdam (1465–1536), who relentlessly fought dogmatism in all areas of human life.

-The new EU Programme for Education, Training, Youth and Sport will be launched on 1 September 2021 and is called ERASMUS+.
+The new EU Programme for Education, Training, Youth and Sport was launched on 1 September 2021 and is called ERASMUS+.

 Advantages of Erasmus+

-- Free participation in preparatory intercultural training at FAU, if applicable
+- Free participation in preparatory intercultural trainings at FAU, if applicable

 - Erasmus funding may be combined with other scholarships (exception: DAAD scholarships) if the external scholarship provider also permits this.